kissgyorgy/my-stars/README.md

 - [windelbouwman/ppci](https://github.com/windelbouwman/ppci) - A compiler for ARM, X86, MSP430, xtensa and more implemented in pure Python
 - [recommenders-team/recommenders](https://github.com/recommenders-team/recommenders) - Best Practices on Recommendation Systems
 - [snok/django-guid](https://github.com/snok/django-guid) - Inject an ID into every log message from a Django request.
 ASGI compatible, integrates with Sentry, and works with Celery
-- [openlit/openlit](https://github.com/openlit/openlit) - OpenLIT is an open-source LLM Observability tool built on OpenTelemetry. 📈🔥 Monitor GPU performance, LLM traces with input and output metadata, and metrics like cost, tokens, and user interactions along with complete APM for LLM Apps. 🖥️
+- [openlit/openlit](https://github.com/openlit/openlit) - OpenLIT: Complete Observability and Evals for the Entire GenAI Stack, from LLMs to GPUs.
+Improve your LLM apps from playground to production 📈.
+Supports 20+ monitoring integrations like OpenAI & LangChain.
+Collect and Send GPU performance, costs, tokens, user activity, LLM traces and metrics to any OpenTelemetry endpoint in just one line of code.
 - [meta-llama/llama3](https://github.com/meta-llama/llama3) - The official Meta Llama 3 GitHub site
 - [executablebooks/markdown-it-py](https://github.com/executablebooks/markdown-it-py) - Markdown parser, done right.
 100% CommonMark support, extensions, syntax plugins & high speed.
 Now in Python!
 - [lepture/mistune](https://github.com/lepture/mistune) - A fast yet powerful Python Markdown parser with renderers and plugins.